Htet-Wai-Yan/To-do-list/README.md

 This is the javaScript basic exercise and about creating the note taking app using vanilla javaScript.

-The app functionality are :
+The app functionalities are :

 * Add the notes to the list
 * Remove the notes from the list